 The following year the district expects to expand the middle schools and open the new elementary school.
 In the fall of 2025, the district will start the opening phase of high school #2.

-Proposition B passed and issues $8 million in bonds for technology devices for students and staff.
+Proposition B passed with 1,430 votes for, 657 against, and issues $8 million in bonds for technology devices for students and staff.

 Proposition C passed and calls for the expansion of the stadium at Liberty High School.
 The new stadium will have 5,000 additional seats with Americans with Disabilities Act-compliant restrooms.